global-soft-ba/decisionTable/Readme.md

 # Decision Table Representation
 A representation of a decision table with:
 * simple data structure
-* support of DMN and GRULE table standardization
-* no execution - only representation of decision tables
+* no execution - only representation
-* value object characteristics
+* support of DMN and GRULE notation standards

-## Decision Table Example
+## Table Example
 ![Image of Decision Table](img.png)

 ## Code Example